Communicator (Star Trek): Development of communicators

 According to Data in the episode "Time's Arrow, Part One" at a poker game in 1893, the badge is made out of a crystalline composite of silicon, beryllium, carbon 70 and gold.

 In Deep Space Nine, Bajoran officers and enlisted personnel also wear a small communicator badge that functions much the same as their Starfleet counterparts.
 However, Bajorans wear their badges on the right breast of their uniform tunics.
 Cardassians are shown wearing their communicators on their left wrist.

 While wall and desk panels are still present, officers and crew consider them a secondary system, relying primarily on the badges.
 Viewscreens are used for visual communications.
 In Starfleet vessels and installations, communication can also be accomplished by verbally directing the computer to initiate communications with another person.

+In the Star Trek: Strange New Worlds episode "Those Old Scientists", First Officer Una Chin-Riley shows the time-traveling Ensign Boimler's communicator delta to Captain Christopher Pike.
+Upon seeing that the communicator activates with a simple button press, Pike remarks that "flipping it open's the best part."

 Relation to current real technology

 On July 12, 2010, CBS released an iPhone application, created by Talkndog Mobile, called Star Trek Communicator.
 The application replicated the design and iconic chirp of the communicator.

-In June 2016, The Wand Company Ltd. released a highly accurate and working replica of the Star Trek: The Original Series Communicator using Bluetooth to enable it to pair with, and connect to, a Bluetooth enabled mobile phone so as to allow it to be used in exactly the way envisioned in the original Star Trek TV show; to make and receive calls.
+In June 2016, The Wand Company Ltd. released an accurate and working replica of the Star Trek: The Original Series Communicator using Bluetooth to enable it to pair with, and connect to, a Bluetooth-enabled mobile phone so as to allow it to be used in the way envisioned in the original Star Trek TV show; to make and receive calls.
+It also offers cosplay functions featuring sound effects and voice clips.
 Advances in voice recognition and cloud-based artificial intelligence allow the user to use voice dialing via the rather simple interface, but also to ask questions using Siri, Google Assistant, Cortana or any other digital personal assistant through the Communicator.
-This is much the same as when a member of the Enterprise crew in the original series asks the ship's computer to find a colleague or ask for a status update.
+This is much the same as when a member of the Enterprise crew in the original series poses a query to the ship's computer or asks for a status update.

 In December 2016, Fametek LLC. released the Star Trek: The Next Generation CommBadge using Bluetooth 4.2 technology to enable it to pair with a Bluetooth enabled mobile phone or tablet to make and receive calls and utilizes voice commands via Siri, Google Assistant or Cortana.
-The Bluetooth ComBadge also has a Cos-Play mode which when pressed activates the same Chirp sound effect as seen on the show.
+The Bluetooth ComBadge also has a "cosplay mode" which when pressed activates the same Chirp sound effect as seen on the show.

 No real-world equivalent to subspace communication has been developed, proposed, or theorized.
 However, many other aspects of Starfleet communications technology are commonplace.
 For example, locator/transponder functionality is implemented via GPS, LoJack, RFID, and radio direction finder devices, and cloud-based digital assistants perform in a way similar to the artificial intelligence of a Starfleet ship's computer.